rezkit/docs/docs/webhooks/setup.md

 # Webhook Setup

-Webhooks can be set up using either GraphQL mutations, or RESTHooks.
+Webhooks can be set up using either GraphQL mutations, or [RESTHooks](https://resthooks.org/).
 A webhook can subscribe to one or more event types, including wildcard events to get all event types within a group.

-## Requirements
+## Requirements & Limits

 Webhooks **must use https**, non https URLs for webhook endpoints will be rejected.
+Invalid, expired, self-signed and untrusted TLS certificates will also be rejected.

+Webhooks have a timeout of 10 seconds.
+If you require longer to process a webhook event consider forwarding the event to a background queue for processing.

 ## Subscribing To Events